zynga/gravity/README.md

 should be the result of compiling various source files (or even other build products) together.

-Full documentation of gravity.map syntax can be found in the `SYNTAX.md` file.
+Full documentation of gravity.map syntax can be found in [SYNTAX.md](SYNTAX.md).

 Installation